1847123212/GP2Y1010_DustSensor/README.md

     warning:
     - ESP-WROOM-02(esp8266) analog(TOUT) pin is supported under 1V , you must make 1V from 5V or 3.3V  using a voltage divider.
-    - you must make blue/red wires(Vin) volts and black wire(Analog out) same voltage.
+    - you must blue/red wires(Vin) and black wire(Analog out) are wiring same voltage pins.
 (DO not wire 5V input and 3.3V outout.)
     - ESP32 ADC GPIOs are supported under 3.3V. so, it's easy to blue/red wires(Vin) wiring to 3.3V output, and black wire(analog out) wiring to ADC GPIO.

 * Read sample source code.
 It's very simple !